practicalli/spacemacs/spacemacs-basics/working-with-projects/searching-projects.md

 `-- --hidden` or `-- -uu` after the search pattern to include hidden files in the search

-For example, to search for the pattern `scisors`
+For example, to search for the pattern `scissors`

 ```
 scissors -- --hidden